subashpoudel024/Diesease-Recognition-X-ray/README.md

 # Diesease-Recognition-X-ray

-This is a image classification project to diagnose Pneumonia and Tuberculosis using x-ray plates.
+This is an image classification project to diagnose Pneumonia and Tuberculosis using x-ray plates.

 The model used for training is VGG-16.